 The FA-170 displays alerts at the bottom of the screen, as they occur.
 You can see all alerts, current and past, from the [ALERT LIST] screen.
-The ID for each alert is different, depending on whether there is a BAM (Bridge Alert Management) system or an AMS (Alert Management System) connected.
+The contents of Alert List differs when selecting Alert IF2 and Legacy.
+To use BAM (Bridge Alert Management), set the Alert Mode to Alert IF2.
+Alert mode is password protected.
+Contact FURUNO for password details.